 1) Fundamental questions in moral and practical theology.

 - the sources of the Christian ethos; how it is generated and develops

 - the doctrinal location of practical theology and Christian ethics

-These questions might be summed up as facets of an inquiry into how the work of the Spirit renews human society and all of creation.
+I see such questions as aspects of the theological work of inquiry into how the work of the Holy Spirit renews human society and all of creation.

 - how the hermeneutics of the Bible, culture and the self are intertwined

 - how the Bible might function as a context of discovering the self-in-Christ, creation, and in Christian community